PowerDNS/pdns/docs/markdown/types.md

 ## DNSKEY
 The DNSKEY DNSSEC record type is fully supported, as described in [RFC 4034](https://tools.ietf.org/html/rfc4034).
-Enabeling DNSSEC for domains can be done with [`pdnsutil`](authoritative/dnssec.md#pdnsutil "'pdnsutil' for PowerDNS command & control").
+Enabling DNSSEC for domains can be done with [`pdnsutil`](authoritative/dnssec.md#pdnsutil "'pdnsutil' for PowerDNS command & control").

 ## DNAME
 The DNAME record, as specified in [RFC 6672](http://tools.ietf.org/html/rfc6672)